Wisconsin disability

 • Wedding ring, furniture, clothing or other items (appliances, bedding, towels) for daily living

-Basically, you won’t qualify for SSI if you own too much stuff or have more than $1,350 in combined household income.
-Married couples must have less than $3,000 in assets and $1,350 in combined monthly income to qualify for SSI.
+Basically, you won’t qualify for SSI if you own too much stuff or have more than $1,470 in monthly income.
+Married couples must have less than $3,000 in assets and $1,470 in total monthly income to qualify for SSI.

-Luckily, any year there’s an annual Cost-of-Living-Adjustment (COLA) increase, it also applies to SSI beneficiaries.
-Once the SSI program approves you for Wisconsin disability benefits, you’ll need to re-confirm your status every few years.
+Luckily, any year there’s an annual COLA increase, it also raises SSI benefit amounts.
+Once the SSI program approves you for Wisconsin disability benefits, you’ll need to reconfirm your status every few years.
 Much like the SSDI program, you’ll get a letter in the mail asking for a status update.
 Just fill that out and return it on time if your symptoms stay the same.
 Once you turn 65, you’ll get to keep your SSI benefits based on age alone.
 That means you’ll never have to fill out another disability update report to keep your payments!
-However, you must still meet the SSI program’s financial requirements.
+However, you must still meet the SSI program’s financial limits.

 Wisconsin Disability Retirement Benefits Exclusively Available for WRS Employees

-WRS employees who become too disabled to work before normal retirement age can apply for Wisconsin disability retirement benefits.
+WRS employees who must stop working before normal retirement age can apply for Wisconsin disability retirement benefits.
 This includes both short and long-term disabling conditions, so the one-year “unable to work” rule doesn’t apply.
 Here’s what you need to know:

 1. Your normal retirement age varies based on your employment category.
 The normal retirement age for WRS employees is between 53-65 years old, depending on their job title.
 See all the age requirements listed in this brochure on page 3.

 2. You can work part-time and keep your Wisconsin disability retirement benefits, in certain cases.
 You just have to stay under the annual earnings limit for WRS employees.
-In 2022, you must earn less than $17,340 while working part-time, according to the ETF’s website.
+In 2023, you must earn less than $18,883 from work, according to the ETF’s website.

 3. There’s a 90-day waiting period before WRS employees can get their first Wisconsin disability retirement payment.
 Normally, the day after your last paycheck goes through is your “effective date.”
-If you wait longer than that to apply, you could potentially miss a partial or full month’s payment.
+If you wait longer than that to apply, you might miss a partial or full month’s payment.

-4. Your Wisconsin disability retirement payment amount depends on how long you’ve been a WRS employee and final average earnings.
+4. Your Wisconsin disability retirement pay amount depends on how long you’ve been a WRS employee and final average earnings.

 5. You might qualify for both SSDI and Wisconsin disability retirement payments each month.
-This isn’t super-common, but it’s possible!
+This isn’t very common, but it’s possible!
 We recommend applying for both programs if you think you might qualify.
 Not sure whether you may qualify?
-You can consult a Wisconsin disability lawyer for free advice before filing your application.
+You can consult a Wisconsin disability lawyer for free before you file.

 Having a Wisconsin disability lawyer file your application makes you nearly 3x as likely to get benefits.
-You won’t pay a Social Security attorney anything for help up front.
-All disability attorneys work on contingency.
-That means you’ll pay the lawyer nothing unless your case wins.
-And if you do win, then you’ll only pay a small, one-time fee.
+All disability lawyers work on contingency.
+So, you won’t pay a Social Security attorney anything for help unless you’re successful.

 Get Your Free Benefits Evaluation